CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/offline-contributions.md

 **How to Support an Open-Source Campaign Without Ever Touching a Computer**

-You don’t need to be online 24/7—or know how to use GitHub—to make a meaningful impact in this campaign.
+You don't need to be online 24/7—or know how to use GitHub—to make a meaningful impact in this campaign.
 If you can talk to neighbors, help organize flyers, or collect stories, you can help power this movement.

 This guide is for **elders, neighbors, and everyday organizers** who want to contribute offline, in ways that are just as valuable as digital work.